Generalization in the Face of Adaptivity: A Bayesian Perspective: Analyzing adaptivity-driven overfitting

-Since achieving posterior accuracy is relatively straightforward, guaranteeing Bayes Stability is the main challenge in leveraging this theorem to achieve distribution accuracy with respect to adaptively chosen queries.
-The following lemma gives a useful and intuitive characterization of the quantity that the Bayes Stability definition requires be bounded.
-Simply put, the Bayes factor $\BayesF{\cdot} {\cdot}$ (defined in the lemma) represents the amount of information leaked about the dataset during the interaction with an analyst, as encoded by some view $\viewVal$.
+Since achieving posterior accuracy is relatively straightforward, guaranteeing Bayes stability is the main challenge in leveraging this theorem to achieve distribution accuracy with respect to adaptively chosen queries.
+The following lemma gives a useful and intuitive characterization of the quantity that the Bayes stability definition requires be bounded.
+Simply put, the Bayes factor $\BayesF{\cdot} {\cdot}$ (defined in the lemma below) represents the amount of information leaked about the dataset during the interaction with an analyst, by moving from the prior distribution over data elements to the posterior induced by some view $\view$.
 The degree to which a query $\query$ overfits to the dataset is expressed by the correlation between the query and that Bayes factor.
 This simple lemma is at the heart of the progress that we make in this paper, both in our intuitive understanding of adaptive data analysis, and in the concrete results we show in subsequent sections.
+Its corresponding version for arbitrary queries are presented in Section \ref{sec:arbQuer}.